Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

-where $P_i$ is the absolute chamber pressure, $m_i$ is the internal air mass, $\dot{m}_i$ is the mass flow rate into the chamber, and $V_i(x)$ is the chamber volume.
-In practice, temperature variation, leakage, and unmodeled pneumatic effects are not explicitly measured; therefore, $C$ is treated as a learnable parameter during identification.
+where $\dot{m}_i$ is the mass-flow rate into the chamber and $\dot{V}_i(x,\dot{x})$ is the chamber-volume rate.
+Under the closed-valve conditions considered in this work, $\dot{m}_i=0$, while pressure continues to vary as joint motion changes the chamber volume (Fig.~\ref{fig:system_model}{\textbf{c}}).
+Temperature variation, leakage, and other unmodeled pneumatic effects are not measured explicitly; therefore, $C$ is treated as a learnable parameter during identification.